PREETHI-B0/Mobile-Application-Development/animation/README.md

 Android Studio(Latest Version)
 ## ALGORITHM:
 Step 1: Open Android Studio and then click on File -> New -> New project.
 Step 2: Then type the Application name as AndroidAnimations and click Next.
 Step 3: Then select the Minimum SDK as shown below and click Next.
 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.
 Step 5: Design layout in activity_main.xml.
 Step 6: Create separate xml files for move,blink,fade,clockwise,zoom and slide operation.

-Step 7: in MainActivity file.

-Step 8: Save and run the application.
+Step 7: in MainActivity file.Step 8: Save and run the application.
 ## PROGRAM:
 ```
 /*